ryan-haskell/elm-spa/docs/public/content/docs/pages.md

     }
 ```

 This homepage renders the tab `title`, and a HTML `body` onto the page.
-This is great when you have a static page that just needs to render some elements.
+This is great when you have a static page that just needs to render some HTML.

 Because the file is named `Home_.elm`, we know it's the homepage.
 These 8 lines of code are all we need to tell __elm-spa__ we'd like to render this when users visit the homepage.

-For real world applications, we'll need pages that can do more.
-That's where the `Page` module comes in handy.
+For real world applications, our pages will need to do more than print "Hello, world!".
+Let's upgrade!

 ### Upgrading "Hello World!"